sstendahl/Graphs/README.md

 ninja -C build/ uninstall
 ```

-Please note, that this install might have issues, that the flatpak version does not.
+Please note, that this install might have issues that the Flatpak version does not.

 ## How to contribute
 ### Translations